 This is just a tip of the iceberg and there are lot many areas wherein your company might be keeping window open for hackers to peep in and steal the valuable assets causing mammoth financial and brand image loss.

 Do not let the cyber threat scare hampers your spirit and instead rise before you hit the bottom.
-Hire IT security professionals that can guide you through the entire process with their amassed knowledge and expertise to design security solutions for your small company.
+Make cyber research NZ and Hire IT security professionals that can guide you through the entire process with their amassed knowledge and expertise to design security solutions for your small company.